RainbowMiner/RainbowMiner/README.md

 - **UseWorkerName**: Enter list of workernames that should be explicitly used for MRR (leave empty for all) [default=]
 - **ExcludeWorkerName**: Enter list of workernames that should explicitly excluded from the use with MRR (leave empty for none) [default=]
 - **EnableMining**: Enable switching to MiningRigRentals, even it is not rentend (not recommended) [default=0]
+- **EnableMaintenanceMode**: Set to "1" if you are planning to shut down your rig for any reason (e.g. maintenance).
+RainbowMiner will then disable all unrented rigs, until you reset the parameter back to "0" [default=0]
 - **EnableAutoCreate**: Automatically create MRR-rigs [default=0]
 - **EnableAutoUpdate**: Automatically update MRR-rigs [default=0]
 - **EnableAutoExtend**: Automatically extend MRR rentals, when low average hashrate [default=0]